 - California Psychological Association

-The Clinical Psychology PhD program is accredited by the Commission on Accreditation of the American Psychological Association (APA), which requires that we provide data on time to completion, program costs, internships, attrition and licensure.
+The clinical psychology PhD program is accredited by the Commission on Accreditation of the American Psychological Association (APA), which requires that we provide data on time to completion, program costs, internships, attrition and licensure.
 Please follow the link below for that information.
-We hope this information will help you to make an informed decision regarding your graduate study in higher education.
+We hope this information will help you to make an informed decision regarding your graduate study in higher education, particularly in the psychology department.

-The California School of Professional Psychology’s Clinical Psychology PhD program is offered on the Fresno, Sacramento, Los Angeles, San Diego, and San Francisco Bay Area campuses.
-Each are accredited by the Commission on Accreditation of the American Psychological Association (APA).
+The California School of Professional Psychology clinical psychology PhD program is offered on the Fresno, Sacramento, Los Angeles, San Diego, and San Francisco Bay Area campuses.
+Each is accredited by the Commission on Accreditation of the American Psychological Association (APA).

 *Questions related to a program’s accredited status should be directed to the Commission on Accreditation.